-When you are serious about singing and music…get the serious vocal coaching from the technical teachers behind the Emmy® winning and Grammy® nominated Philadelphia Boys Choir and the Philadelphia Girls Choir.
-The Vocal Conservatory is open to the public for voice instruction.
-You now have the exclusive opportunity to sharpen your vocal technique and music skills from
+From the technical teachers behind the Emmy®-winning and Grammy®-nominated Philadelphia Boys Choir and Philadelphia Girls Choir- The Philadelphia Vocal Conservatory is open to the public for voice instruction.
+Our vocal instructors are adept at teaching all ages, genders, and levels of singers.

-Weekly lessons can arranged in 30, 45 or 60 minute segments.
-A variety of repertoire is covered from opera to musical theater and from classical to modern.
-An individual curriculum is developed for each student designed to develop musical, vocal technical and performance skills.
-Performance opportunities, including recitals, and masterclasses are provided.
+Weekly lessons can be arranged for 30, 45, or 60 minutes and may cover a variety of repertoire, from opera to art song to musical theater and from the classical to the modern era.
+Faculty guide each student through an individualized curriculum designed to develop musical, vocal technical and performance skills.
+PVC also provides performance opportunities, including recitals and masterclasses.

-Michael Ashby earned his Masters of Operatic performance from New Jersey City University and his Bachelor of Science in Music Performance from Indiana State University.
-He has performed regionally in opera, operetta, musical theater, and theater productions.
-In addition to our vocal conservatory he maintains voice studios at Ursinus College in Collegeville, Pennsylvania, and Community Music School in Trappe, Pennsylvania.
-For the past year Michael has been working as the vocal technical teacher for the Philadelphia Boys Choir and Chorale as well as the Philadelphia Girls Choir.
+Michael Ashby earned his Master of Operatic Performance from New Jersey City University and his Bachelor of Science in Music Performance from Indiana State University.
+In addition to our vocal conservatory, he maintains a voice studio at Ursinus College in Collegeville, Pennsylvania.
+Michael serves as the vocal technical teacher for the Philadelphia Boys Choir and Chorale and Philadelphia Girls Choir.

 For many years he has directed opera, musical theater and choir camp programs.
 His previous camps were directed at Rutgers University in New Brunswick, New Jersey, and for Philadelphia International Music Festival in Bryn Mawr, Pennsylvania.